 In mammals, a mammary duct is present in order to produce milk.
-The mammary duct is an organ, known as an exocrine gland.
+The mammary duct is an organ known as an exocrine gland, which is a type of gland that secretes a substance.
 The mammary duct is an enlarged sweat gland.
 The mammary gland, or mammary duct, is composed of alveoli.
 Alveoli are a few millimeters in size and form cavities in the breast.
-These cavities fill with milk-creating cells called cuboidal cells.
-These cells are further surrounded by the myoepithelial cells.
-When the alveoli combine they care called lobules.
+These cavities fill with milk-creating cells called cuboidal cells, which are surrounded by the myoepithelial cells.
+When the alveoli combine they are called lobules.
 In the anatomy of the nipple, the lactiferous duct drains from each of the lobules.
-The mammary gland is stimulated by oxytocin, which is released when an infant sucks on the breast.
-The milk that had been saved in the glands is now told to be released and secreted.
-In humans, the mammary glands are complex, composed of 10-20 simple mammary glands.
-It is possible to have more than two nipples, which is called polythelia, and more than two mammary glands, known as polymastia.
-The mammary duct will grow various times over the lifecycle of a human, including the embryonic stages and puberty stages.
+Humans have two complex mammary glands (one in each breast), which is made up of about 10-20 simple mammary glands.
+“Simple mammary gland” refers to the milk-secreting tissue that leads to the lactiferous duct in each breast.
+A complex mammary gland is comprised of simple mammary glands that serve one nipple.
+The mammary gland is stimulated by oxytocin, a hormone that is released when an infant suckles on the breast.
+This sends a message to the body that the milk that had been stored within the mammary glands is ready to be released and secreted through the nipple.
+The mammary duct will grow at various times over the lifecycle of a human, including the embryonic stages and puberty stages.